ashrafmusa/Salati/FIREBASE_SETUP.md

         match /notifications/{docId} { allow read, write: if isAnyAdmin(); }
         match /categories/{docId} { allow read: if true; allow write: if isSuperAdmin(); }

+        // --- REAL ESTATE COLLECTIONS ---
+        // Properties and Listings are public to read for everyone.
+        // Write permissions are restricted to full admins. match /properties/{propertyId} { allow read: if true; allow write: if isFullAdmin(); }
+        match /listings/{listingId} { allow read: if true; allow write: if isFullAdmin(); }

         // Store settings are public to read, but only super admins can change them. match /settings/{docId} { allow read: if true; allow write: if isSuperAdmin(); }